 Each book is reproduced in its entirety and includes Michael’s “language illustrations”—close-ups of poetic techniques, four-level analyses of interesting grammar, and comments about writing strategies

 For the first 3 weeks, we used the curriculum as the implementation guide suggests.
 I made little tweaks here in there.
 My son was introduced to some Latin roots and I wrote these roots on index cards for him.
 I also wrote out grammar cards for him of all of the parts of speech components.
 We also put together a vocabulary journal for words we were instructed to define.
-My son enjoyed the assignments on select pages, some of these we did in his notebook and some we did on a dry erase board.
+My son enjoyed the assignments on select pages, some of these we did in his notebook, and some we did on a dry erase board.
 The lessons are short we spent time in meaningful discussions.

 MCT Language Arts: Level 2 Grammar Town is a rigorous and complete language arts program.
-If you are looking for a new way to introduced grammar to your student I highly recommend this curriculum.
+If you are looking for a new way to introduce grammar to your student I highly recommend this curriculum.
 The curriculum does require parent involvement in my opinion wasn’t intense and I welcomed it.
 I enjoyed having conversations with him and seeing his face light up.
 The curriculum is designed for mastery and it is suggested you don’t move on until your student has mastered each section.

 While the literature part I thought was going to be monotonous.
 I understand why the books were selected and remastered to complement the curriculum.
 I do hope in the future the company would consider adding some optional remastered diverse readers.

 Would I buy Level 3 in the Fall absolutely!
 I again caution against not jumping into level 3 without going through level 2.
 You can get away with not doing Level 1, but making that jump into level 3 is not advisable.
 The levels don’t coordinate with the grade levels so please take note of this.
 If you are the type of homeschooler that needs tons of worksheets after each lesson this is not the curriculum for you.
 MCT Language Arts: Level 2 Grammar Town is in a class by itself rigor without the complexity of busywork, this was more of relaxed conversational language arts.
 MCT Language Arts: Level 2 Grammar Town takes its time to ensure students really understand language and how they work together.
-I learned so much the last 6 weeks reviewing MCT Language Arts: Level 2 Grammar Town .
+I learned so much in the last 6 weeks reviewing MCT Language Arts: Level 2 Grammar Town.

 If you don’t know who the Heritage Mom is I am super excited to be able to tell you about this wonderful blogger, mom, homeschooler, philanthropist, and Charlotte Mason guru.
 Okay so I had had the pleasure of meeting Amber O’Neal Johnston and once a member of her Heritage Homeschoolers group in Georgia and I can honestly tell you she is one of the sweetest and kindest people I have met during my homeschooling journey.